 We often get too lost on the screen and forget how we are sitting, standing, or lying down when using our phones, laptops, tablets, etc. We don’t realize that we are craning our necks or hunching over, and before we know it, we have back and neck pain constantly.
 There is even a term for this condition – tech neck.
 It is a good idea to learn more about what is tech neck and how to deal with it to avoid further complications.

 Make sure to keep your gadget at a higher angle to avoid straining your neck.
 You could prop your elbows on a table and then use your gadget to avoid the problem altogether.

 5. See a professional

 If your stiff neck is due to recent surgery or injury, it is ideal that you seek a professional physical therapist’s help.
-A therapist can help improve your neck flexibility and strength, reducing your chronic neck pain.
+A therapist from True Life Wellness and Physiotherapy can help improve your neck flexibility and strength, reducing your chronic neck pain.
 They can also recommend ideal exercises and home remedies that might be helpful in relieving pain.

 The neck and the spine are literally one entity.
 That’s why often people come to seek professional help for chronic pain, and most of the time, the reasons are interlinked.
 There are ways to naturally soothe your spinal and neck chronic pain with good practices.